baxpick/workflows/README.md

 - run bash script from Ubuntu with custom environment variables set with single github variable or github secret containing json string with variable names and values
 - good when you have multiple environments (prod, dev, ...)
 - good if you like having a single github variable containing all variables in json string
-- good when you want to use github actions as a service to run scripts so you can easily migrate to any other "script running service" like GitLab or AzureDevOps
+- good when you want to use GaaS (github actions as a service) to run scripts so you can easily migrate to any other "script running service" like GitLab or AzureDevOps

 Example: